 A leading name in the industry, UEM Edgenta provides total asset solutions, including healthcare support, infrastructure, and facility management.
 They focus on integrating sustainability into their services, aiming to minimise environmental impacts. - GFM Services Berhad

-GFM Services is another major player that offers a wide range of facilities management services, including maintenance, security, cleaning, and even landscaping.
-The company is committed to improving the sustainability of the facilities they manage by implementing energy-saving initiatives and green technologies. - Medivest Sdn Bhd
+GFM Services is another major player that offers a wide range of facilities management services, including maintenance, security, cleaning, and even landscaping. - Medivest Sdn Bhd

 JLL is a global real estate and facilities management firm with a strong presence in Malaysia.
 They provide integrated facilities management services with a focus on sustainability, helping clients reduce energy consumption and adopt green building practices. - CBRE Malaysia